 Listeria monocytogenes grow optimally at 30 to 37°C but is capable of growth at 4°C. Thus, refrigeration does not reliably suppress the growth in food.
 L. monocytogenes is catalase-positive, gram-positive, obligate intracellular pathogens.
 These organisms are found in cattle, other warm-blooded animals, and fish, where they can cause disease.

 N.meningitidis contains a polysaccharide capsule, whereas N. gonorrhoeae does not.
 N. meningitidis ferments both glucose and maltose, but N.gonorrhoeae metabolizes only glucose.
 Most isolates of N.meningitidis remain sensitive to penicillin, although resistance is increasing.
 Effective vaccines exist for N.meningitidis serogroups A, C. W-135, and Y, but not for N. gonorrhoeae.

 Q. No. 34: A

 The capsule is antiphagocytic and facilitates hematogenous dissemination of Haemophilus influenzae.
 Although H.influenaze is an important pathogen of infants and young children, passive transfer of maternal immunoglobulin G may afford neonates protection.
 Immunity begins to wane in older adults, increasing the risk of infection for this population.
 Humans are the only natural hosts for H.influenzae.
-H.influenzae requires both hemins, X factor, and nicotinamide adenine dinucleotide (NAD), V factor, which are not available in blood agar.
-Heating the blood lyses the RBC, releasing both X and V factors, and simultaneously inactivating a NAD-inactivating enzyme present in the blood.
+H.influenzae requires both hemins, X factor, and nicotinamide adenine dinucleotide (NAD), V factor, which are unavailable in blood agar.
+Heating the blood lyses the RBC, releasing both X and V factors and simultaneously inactivating a NAD-inactivating enzyme in the blood.
 Media made with such heated blood is termed “chocolate agar“.
 The organism does prefer elevated CO2.